 I read the nice book from Tiago Forte “Building a Second Brain” and in order to understand the concepts better, I created this small Mindmap as a summary.

-For this I used PlantUML and generated the Mindmap using Org-mode.
+As I like to play around Emacs, I used PlantUML and generated the Mindmap using Org-mode.